 The Colours of Corruption

-As this gripping thriller uncoils, Jacqueline Jacques paints an intricate, vibrant picture of the layers of Victorian London, where the poor are commodities, criminals have nothing to lose and the rich can buy anything.
+As her gripping thriller uncoils, Jacqueline Jacques paints an intricate, vibrant picture of the myriad layers of Victorian London, where the poor are commodities, criminals have nothing to lose and the rich can buy almost anything.

 "a gripping thriller that takes us into the homes of both London's rich and very poor.
 The Victorian city is well-described with believability and atmosphere and the characters nicely drawn.
 It is obvious that the author has done her research... while the style of writing keeps us interested and eager to discover what happens to Mary and how the murder is solved. "

 "...a page turner from the very first... an action-packed historical crime drama which won't disappoint."